Gkicks/chuckles-comedy-club/README.md

 ![wave validation thank you page](assets/readme-images/wave-thankyou.png)

-I chose to remove this functionality as there is a button for the user to return to the home page and I don’t believe in inclusion of this function is justified when it would negatively impact users with disabilities.
+I chose to remove this functionality as there is a button for the user to return to the home page and, I don’t believe in inclusion of this function is justified, when it would negatively impact users with disabilities.

 #### 404